All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Reduced insulin and IGF-1: Semaglutide improves insulin levels, and both insulin and insulin-like growth factor 1 (IGF-1) have bone-protective effects.
 Lower circulating levels may reduce bone formation

-It is important to note that current evidence suggests semaglutide does not directly weaken bones through its pharmacological mechanism.
+Current evidence suggests semaglutide doesn't directly weaken bones through its pharmacological mechanism.
 The bone density changes are primarily a consequence of the weight loss itself and the nutritional changes that accompany it.

 Who Is at Greatest Risk?

-• Postmenopausal women: Already at elevated risk for osteoporosis due to declining estrogen levels
+• Postmenopausal women: Already at improved risk for osteoporosis due to declining estrogen levels

 • Adults over 65: Age-related bone loss compounds the effects of weight loss